Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask the students to have a seat at their desk.

-- Provide each student with a pencil and a Match the Time worksheet.
+- Provide each student with a pencil and a Be on Time worksheet.

 - Read the instructions to the students.